PlaidCloud/website/content/en/docs/tasks/job/coarse-parallel-processing-work-queue.md

 Next, we will check that we can discover the rabbitmq service:

 ```
-# Note the rabbitmq-service has a DNS name, provided by Kubernetes:
+# Note the rabbitmq-service has a DNS name, provided by PlaidCloud:

 root@temp-loe07:/# nslookup rabbitmq-service
 Server:        10.0.0.10